bupy7/yii2-gridify-view/README.md

 # How use

-Added your controller folliwing code:
+Added in your controller following code:

 ```php
 public function actionIndex()